chaos-kit/banana-phone/README.md

 - JSON formatting is notoriously persnickity.
 A missing comma, curly bracket, or even inadvertently using curly instead of straight quotation marks will likely break the whole script.
 - Consider a tool like `OK JSON` if you find yourself editing this or other JSONs frequently.

-### ⚠️ Disclaimer

-Enabling `--wan` poses security risks, especially if:

-- No API key is set (i.e., `API_KEYS` is empty).
-- Your network's firewall leaves the specified port open.

-For safer remote access, consider establishing a Cloudflare Tunnel or setting up a reverse proxy rather than using the WAN option directly.

 ## 🎶 This README was composed with the help of ChatGPT 🎶